HumamAlwassel/action-search/human-searches-dataset/README.md

 `time`: a float that contains the absolute time in the video observed at the current step.

+`target-action`: a string indicating the target action the human searched for.

 Please **note** that here we are providing the raw dataset.
 To reproduce our results, please follow the pre-processing steps defined in [our paper](http://openaccess.thecvf.com/content_ECCV_2018/papers/Humam_Alwassel_Action_Search_Spotting_ECCV_2018_paper.pdf).